US STOCKS-Wall Street closes higher as earnings reports soothe investor fears | Business

 US STOCKS-Wall Street closes higher as earnings reports soothe investor fears

-While the Nasdaq lagged as technology stocks took a breather, the Dow Jones Industrials Average surpassed its previous record reached in mid-August while the benchmark S&P 500 index came within five points of its early September record during the session.
-The S&P's healthcare index rallied for a second day in a row with help from Anthem and Abbott, which gained on impressive financial forecasts.
+While the Nasdaq lagged as technology stocks took a breather, the Dow Jones Industrials Average surpassed its previous record reached in mid-August before paring gains during the session.

 - Country: